 If you never used GitHub, and don’t know how to use this with Git, then this article is for you.
-GitHub is one of the most popular codes hosting platforms to collaborate teamwork.
-Git helps us to monitor and work together with our team members at the same workspace.
+GitHub is one of the most popular code hosting platforms to collaborate teamwork.
+Git helps us to monitor and work together with our team members in the same workspace.

 Before going to start with GitHub, we need to understand that Git and GitHub are different things.